line/conditional/README.md

 assert(condition.parallel().matches(ctx) == false)
 ```

-As above, we can make conditional expressions more elegant by using _Conditional_.
+As above, we can make conditional expressions more elegant.
 Let's dive into the _Conditional_.

 ## Getting started